rashidtojiyev1986y-cpu/zentrixafrontend/README.md

-                        "Word: extensive\nMeaning: covering or affecting a large area\nExample: The storm caused extensive damage to the city.", "Word: precise\nMeaning: marked by exactness and accuracy of expression or detail\nExample: The measurements need to be precise for the experiment.", "Word: accurate\nMeaning: correct in all details; exact\nExample: The weather forecast was surprisingly accurate.", "Word: approximate\nMeaning: close to the actual, but not completely accurate or exact\nExample: The approximate cost of the project is $50,000.", "Word: inevitable\nMeaning: unavoidable; certain to happen\nExample: Change is inevitable in today's fast-paced world.", "Word: potential\nMeaning: having or showing the capacity to become or develop into something in the future\nExample: The young athlete shows great potential.", "Word: apparent\nMeaning: clearly visible or understood; obvious\nExample: It was apparent that she was nervous about the presentation.",
+                        "Word: extensive\nMeaning: covering or affecting a large area\nExample: The storm caused extensive damage to the city.", "Word: precise\nMeaning: marked by exactness and accuracy of expression or detail\nExample: The measurements need to be precise for the experiment.", "Word: accurate\nMeaning: correct in all details; exact\nExample: The weather forecast was surprisingly accurate.", "Word: approximate\nMeaningh: close to the actual, but not completely accurate or exact\nExample: The approximate cost of the project is $50,000.", "Word: inevitable\nMeaning: unavoidable; certain to happen\nExample: Change is inevitable in today's fast-paced world.", "Word: potential\nMeaning: having or showing the capacity to become or develop into something in the future\nExample: The young athlete shows great potential.", "Word: apparent\nMeaning: clearly visible or understood; obvious\nExample: It was apparent that she was nervous about the presentation.",